Tell us about the horse you’ll be riding at the Wrangler National Finals Rodeo?

 What has been your biggest challenge or learning opportunity during the rodeo season?

 The biggest challenge is definitely dividing time and attention between barrel racing and family.
 I feel like no matter how hard you try, there is someone that is getting cut short… if you are spending as much time as you feel like you need to, taking care of your horses, then you feel like you are not spending enough time taking care of your family and vice versa.

 What motivates & inspires you to keep going and stay positive through all the ups and downs of rodeo life?

 It is just rodeo.
-There are so many people in the world facing struggles that I can’t imagine having to face… right now I have a very good friend whose three month old baby is about to undergo her second surgery due to being born with a heart condition, and another friend facing paralysis from a recent horse accident.
+There are so many people in the world facing struggles that I can’t imagine having to face… I have a very good friend whose three month old baby is about to undergo her second surgery due to being born with a heart condition, and another friend facing paralysis from a recent horse accident.